Misaeng: Incomplete Life

-The series became a cultural phenomenon and recorded high viewership ratings for a cable network program in Korea. tvN is known for its record breaking dramas.
+The series became a cultural phenomenon and recorded high viewership ratings for a cable network program in Korea.

 Synopsis

-Since he was a child, the board game baduk has been everything to Jang Geu-rae.
+Since he was a child, the board game baduk has been everything to Jang Geu-rae (Im Si-wan).
 But when he fails at achieving his dream of becoming a professional baduk player, Geu-rae must leave his isolated existence and enter the real world armed with nothing but a GED high school equivalency diploma on his resume.
 Through an acquaintance's recommendation, he gets hired as an intern at One International, a large trading company.

-There, Geu-rae meets his boss, manager Oh Sang-shik, who's a workaholic and has a warm personality; fellow intern Ahn Young-yi, who attracts her colleagues' ire because of her impressive educational credentials and by being extremely competent at any task; and Jang Baek-gi, a geeky co-worker whose anxious nature masks his inner ambition.
+There, Geu-rae meets his boss, manager Oh Sang-shik (Lee Sung-min), who's a workaholic and has a warm personality; fellow intern Ahn Young-yi (Kang So-ra), who attracts her colleagues' ire because of her impressive educational credentials and by being extremely competent at any task; and Jang Baek-gi (Kang Ha-neul), a geeky co-worker whose anxious nature masks his inner ambition.
 Geu-rae learns to navigate and adapt to corporate culture, with baduk as his guide.